hiram-madelaine/om-inputs/README.md

 # The goal of this library is to rapidly prototype UI with Om/React

-The library generates responsive components based on data description.
+The library generates components based on data description.

 The library uses [Prismatic/Schema](https://github.com/Prismatic/schema) to describe the data.

 Using Schema allows the :
 * Validation of the data ;
 * Coercion of String to proper types.

+## See it in action

+The project contains the example that is used in the documentation

+Just clone the repo and run :

+`lein cljsbuild auto`

+`open index.html`

 ## How does it work